Apparent evidence for Hawking points in the CMB Sky

-The WMAP analysis provided in \cite{GP1} was repeated by DeAbreu, Contreras, and Scott \cite{DCS}, and although a virtually identical picture of the circular features was obtained, these authors argue that the presence of such features is not statistically significant.
+The WMAP analysis provided in (Gurzadyan $\&$ Penrose 2013) was repeated by DeAbreu, Contreras, and Scott (DeAbreu, Contreras, $\&$ Scott 2015), and although a virtually identical picture of the circular features was obtained, these authors argue that the presence of such features is not statistically significant.
 They did not, however, repeat the further analysis actually given by Gurzadyan and Penrose, which showed that when the analysis was modified so as to search for somewhat elliptical rather than circular rigs, the numbers drop dramatically, and continued to drop consistently, with increasing ellipticity, showing that concentric circular rings predicted by CCC have a preferential significance.
-The procedure adopted here is to us the same concentric-circle search as before, but applied to a CMB sky that is twisted about the galactic polar axis, this being equivalent to a search for concentric elliptical shapes in the real sky.
-This procedure is misunderstood by DeAbreu, et al, who argue that the temperature variance profile of the twisted sky is different from that of the real sky, a point which is actually irrelevant to the analysis of \cite{GP1}, which depends only on that for the real sky.
-We should also point out that other earlier claims (such as \cite{WE,HA}) that they do not find statistically significant evidence for the signals later argued for more forcefully by Gurzadyan and Penrose \cite{GP1} are not demonstrations that such signals do not actually exist, but indicate that a more sophisticated analysis is needed, such as that of \cite{GP1,MNR,AMN}.
+The procedure adopted here is to use the same concentric-circle search as before, but applied to a CMB sky that is twisted about the galactic polar axis, this being equivalent to a search for concentric elliptical shapes in the real sky.
+This procedure is misunderstood by DeAbreu, et al, who argue that the temperature variance profile of the twisted sky is different from that of the real sky, a point which is actually irrelevant to the analysis of (Gurzadyan $\&$ Penrose 2013), which depends only on that for the real sky.
+We should also point out that other earlier claims (such as (Wehus $\&$ Eriksen 2011, Hajian 2011)) that they do not find statistically significant evidence for the signals, later argued for more forcefully by Gurzadyan and Penrose (Gurzadyan $\&$ Penrose 2013), are not demonstrations that such signals do not actually exist, but indicate that a more sophisticated analysis is needed, such as that of (Gurzadyan $\&$ Penrose 2013, Meissner, Nurowski $\&$ Ruszczycki 2013, An, Meissner $\&$ Nurowski 2018).